SFe-Team-was-taken/SFe/README.md

 ### What is SFe?

-Like many members of the soundfont community, we are tired of the limitations that the ancient SoundFont format.
+Like many members of the soundfont community, we are tired of the limitations of the ancient SoundFont format.
 So, in 2020, we launched the SFe (SF-enhanced) project, to research backwards-compatible improvements and updates to the format.

-To do this, we looked at many features that soundfont creators have requested, and are working on incorporating them into our brand-new, enhanced format.
+To do this, we looked at many features that soundfont creators have requested, and are working on incorporating them into the SFe format.

 ### What are the goals of SFe?